Nineteen85 Proves He’s the King of Album Closers on Future’s ‘The WIZRD’

 Because it still helps to set stars apart from their competition.
 On Astroworld, Scott used the closing track to hit back against his detractors.
 “We felt like Travis wasn’t getting respect from the rapper community, you know what I mean?”
 Sickamore, the rapper’s A&R, told Rolling Stone. “… We got something for you guys.”
 That something was “Coffee Bean,” the type of cozy, head-nod hip-hop cut that appeases children of the Nineties.
 Sure enough, according to Sickamore, “in his comments, Puffy wrote, ‘that’s my favorite song.'”

-“Tricks on Me” functions differently lyrically — in “Coffee Bean,” Scott is concerned about the views of those around him, while Future is turned inward, mulling a past romance, his role in hip-hop, his relationship with Atlanta.
+“Tricks on Me” has a different function lyrically — in “Coffee Bean,” Scott is concerned about the views of those around him, while Future is turned inward, mulling a past romance, his role in hip-hop, his relationship with Atlanta.
 But the effect of these songs in the context of their albums is the same: Peaceful and grounding, especially after the maximalist, everything-but-the-kitchen-sink assault of Astroworld and the teeth-rattling wallop of WIZRD tracks like “Jumpin on a Jet,” “Goin Dummi” and “Faceshot.”

 That soothing effect is all due to Nineteen85.
 “Tricks on Me” is a work of rare beauty.
 The keyboard is polished past gleaming, and distant backing vocals lap against the melody like morning waves on some private beach.
 (This is presumably a sample, though the internet has not yet tracked down its source.)
 An odd sequence of pops and snaps serves as the gentlest of rhythms.
 In this tranquil context, some of Future’s tormented couplets — “Murder murder, broad day, I got tears, I can’t let ’em out/I can’t take it no more, I’m ’bout to spaz out” — gain extra weight.
 Then there’s the line, “gotta be a genius, gotta be extraordinary.”
 With help from Nineteen85, Future achieves that here.